 - a.
 Deference to Initial Determination.
 The burden of evaluating the qualifications and suitability of the candidate for promotion is greatest at the first level of review.
 Significant weight will be given at the higher levels of review to the judgments and recommendations of lower-level review committees (particularly at the unit level). - b.
 Appointment and Composition of the College/School Committees.
 The Dean appoints the members of the college/school review committee(s); these Guidelines recommend that such committees consist of at least five eligible faculty members of the college/school and must include representation at the Senior or Principal Lecturer rank as appropriate. - c.
-Voting Procedures for Colleges/Schools with Departments. - Quorum Of the committee members eligible to vote on a given candidate, no more than one may be absent in order to constitute a quorum.
+Voting Procedures for Colleges/Schools with Departments. - Quorum Of the committee faculty members eligible to vote on a given candidate, no more than one may be absent in order to constitute a quorum.
 Therefore, a quorum must be computed individually for each candidate.
-State that a quorum was present in the cover letter. - Abstentions No abstentions are allowed.
+State that a quorum was present in the cover letter.
+To count toward quorum, faculty members attending remotely, consistent with the unit's policies on remote meeting attendance, must be able to fully participate in the meeting and vote only after the discussion, when the question is called. - Abstentions No abstentions are allowed.
 Once a quorum is declared, all members in attendance must vote.
 Any ballot not clearly marked approve or deny will be considered a "NO" vote. - Recusal Only allowed if a conflict of interest exists.
 Faculty members who recuse themselves are not considered eligible voters and may not participate in the discussion or consideration of the candidate's dossier.
 No committee member may vote twice on a candidate's application for promotion and must therefore be recused from voting on any candidate from the member's own unit. - Absentee Ballots No absentee ballots are allowed. - Recommendations The unit's recommendation may be reversed only if a 2/3 majority of the eligible committee members who are present at the meeting vote to reverse the outcome at the lower level.
 Refer to the next section regarding cases where a college/school review committee concludes that a procedural error exists that has not been properly evaluated or remedied at the unit level. - Voting Voting will be conducted by secret ballot with two designated faculty members assigned to count the ballots. - d.
 Additional Procedures for College/School Review Committees.
-Where a College/School Review Committee concludes that procedural error(s) exist that have not been properly evaluated or remedied at the lower level of review, the

-College/School Review Committee may take one of the following actions:
+Where a College/School Review Committee concludes that procedural error(s) exist that have not been properly evaluated or remedied at the lower level of review, the College/School Review Committee may take one of the following actions: